rubymotion-community/motion-firebase/README.md

 ###### Parameters

     and_then
-*A block that will be triggered once the Fireball servers have acknowledged the cancel request.*
+*A block that will be triggered once the Firebase servers have acknowledged the cancel request.*

 #### [](*children)

-Get a Fireball reference for the location at the specified relative path.
+Get a Firebase reference for the location at the specified relative path.
 The relative path can either be a simple child name (e.g. ‘fred’) or a deeper slash-separated path (e.g. ‘fred/name/first’).

-    fireball['fred']
+    firebase['fred']
-    fireball['fred/name/first']
+    firebase['fred/name/first']
-    fireball['fred', 'name', 'first']
+    firebase['fred', 'name', 'first']

 ###### Parameters